hoangduytran/blender-manual/manual/editors/video_sequencer/introduction.rst

 Playback performance can be improved in several ways.

-The method with the most impact is to allow the Video Sequencer to cache the playback.
+The method with the most impact is to allow the Video Sequencer to cache generated frames.
 There are two levels of cache: a memory cache, which is enabled by default (and can be enlarged if RAM allows), and a disk cache, which is slower but has more capacity.
 Both of these can be configured in the :ref:`Preferences <prefs-system-video-sequencer>`.